Alfresco swimming in London with these great places to take a dip in the open air

 Oasis Sports Centre

-An outdoor pool right in Covent Garden which attracts a mix of people and is also especially popular with gay men.
+An outdoor pool right in the heart of Covent Garden, which attracts a mix of people and is also especially popular with gay men.
 A sunbathing terrace and cafe compliment the swimming (or on a hot weekend, the splashing).
 The pool is heated, and open all year round.
-Oasis also has a large gym, for which day passes are available (read more here).
+Oasis also has a large gym, for which day passes are available.

 32 Endell Street, London, WC2H 9AG